-On January 15, 2024, the Nutriband signed a commercial development and clinical supply agreement for their lead product with Kindeva.
-Kindeva will perform commercial manufacturing process development and manufacturing clinical supplies for the human abuse liability clinical study required by the FDA in support of a New Drug Application.
-The new agreement replaces the previous feasibility agreement between the two companies which was focused on adapting Kindeva's commercial transdermal manufacturing process to incorporate AVERSA abuse deterrent transdermal technology.
-The estimated cost to complete is approximately \$8.1 million and the expected timing of FDA submission is twelve to eighteen months.
+On January 15, 2024, the Nutriband signed a commercial development and clinical supply agreement for their lead product, Aversa Fentanyl, with Kindeva Drug Delivery, L.P. ("Kindeva").
+Kindeva will perform commercial manufacturing process development and manufacturing of clinical supplies for the human abuse liability clinical study required by the FDA in support of a New Drug Application.
+The new agreement replaces the previous feasibility agreement between the two companies.
+The estimated cost to complete the commercial development and clinical manufacturing agreement is approximately \$8.1 million and the expected timing of FDA submission is twelve to eighteen months.
+As of October 31, 2024, Nutriband has incurred expenses of \$1,789,232.
+Approximately \$6.3 million of costs is expected in the future to finalize the submission to the FDA.